Danydevo/kotlin-web-site/docs/topics/compatibility-guide-17.md

 >
 > **Deprecation cycle**:
 >
-> - 1.6.0: report a warning on a smart cast of a property declared in the superclass that is in another module
+> - 1.6.0: report a warning on a smart cast on a property declared in the superclass located in another module
 > - 1.7.0: raise this warning to an error,
 > `-XXLanguage:-ProhibitSmartcastsOnPropertyFromAlienBaseClass` can be used to temporarily revert to the pre-1.7 behavior